 - Banks and professional services: December 31

-Upkeep of company book: An important aspect of financial regulatory compliance in Bolivia, which will be covered by any audit, is the proper upkeep of the company books, which contain information related to shareholders.
+Upkeep of company books: An important aspect of financial regulatory compliance in Bolivia, is the proper upkeep of the company books, and the inclusion of information related to shareholders.
+This will be covered by any audit.

-Renewal of Trade Registration Number: Each year, companies must renew their Trade Registration Number before the Trade Registry of Commerce Office, with the following deadlines for renewal based on the business activity:
+Renewal of trade registration number: Each year, companies must renew their Trade Registration Number before the SEPREC Office.
+The deadline for renewal depends on the business activity:

 - Mining companies: February 28